igorwojda/android-showcase/README.md

 #### Data layer

 Manages application data.
 Connect to data sources and provide data through repository to the `domain` layer eg. retrieve data from the internet and cache the data in memory cache (when device is offline).

 Components:

 - **Repository** is exposing data to the `domain` layer.
-Depending on application structure and quality of the external APIs repository can also merge, filter, and transform the data.
-The intention of these operations is to create high-quality data source for the `domain` layer, not to perform any business logic (`domain` layer `use case` responsibility).
+Depending on the application structure and quality of the external APIs repository can also merge, filter, and transform the data.
+These operations intend to create high-quality data source for the `domain` layer, not to perform any business logic (`domain` layer `use case` responsibility).